What Tax Records Should I Keep

 HMRC does not use a carrot to entice you to file self-assessment returns, they use a very large stick.
 If you ignore notices when HMRC make repeated requests for submission, then clearly their system of repeated and escalated fines is warranted.
 After all, by ignoring their request you are creating more work for them.
 Is it wishful thinking that your fines will not escalate.

-If you are in difficulty, then the advice is to not “put your head in the sand”.
+If you are in difficulty, then the advice is to not “do not put your head in the sand”.
 The problem will not go away.
 HMRC’s position is clear.
 They repeatedly say “the facts are the facts”.
 If you have taxable income or gains then tax is due.
 If you are late paying it, you incur penalties.
 This may seem unfair, given that we have seen high profile multi-national firms negotiate their fines down, so clearly HMRC will negotiate on penalties but this is perhaps a question of economies of scale, additional resources required or indeed a commercial decision by HMRC with regard to legal fees needed to fight a case through the Courts.
 For the average person, HMRC will simply not waive the penalties.
 If they do it for one person, they will be forced to do it for all, which they cannot afford to do.

 Therefore, you must approach tax on the basis that any late submission fine will likely not be waived unless over-riding circumstances prevail.
 We must all keep records.